 - 1. Plaintiff files a complaint and summons

 - 2. Clerk schedules an initial hearing

-- 3. Plaintiff's process server serves defendant with the complaint and summons and files a declaration of service, L&T Form 3.
+- 3. Plaintiff's process server serves defendant with the complaint and summons and files an affidavit of service

 - 4. Initial court hearing

 - 5. Court enters judgment as a result of:

 - a.
-Default:
+Default;

 - b.
-Confession:
+Confession;

 - c.
 Consent judgment agreement;

 - d.
 Breach of settlement agreement; or

 - e.
 Trial

 - 6. Enforcement of judgment, usually by writ of restitution